Derek Smith (television producer): General subjects

 A film for the series The World About Us, The Lost River Of Gaping Gill showed cavers exploring the route of an underground river in Yorkshire.

 In 1971, Smith was in the news when an advertisement for his documentary The Car Makers, which included a look behind the scenes of British Leyland's new Morris Marina car, inadvertently revealed the name and images of the car ahead of its launch.

 A series of six films produced by Smith in 1974 was Journey Through Summer, in which actor and writer PJ Kavanagh viewed various parts of Britain through long-distance walks.
 The series received a positive review in the Daily Express, featuring Smith's production.

 Smith also produced four films Archie Hill Comes Home, about the writer's return to the Black Country (1974).
-Four In Hand was a film Smith produced with HRH Duke of Edinburgh, discussing and demonstrating Carriage Driving Events (1974).
+Four In Hand was a film Smith produced with Prince Philip, Duke of Edinburgh, discussing and demonstrating Carriage Driving Events (1974).

 A studio based programme devised by Smith was Major Minor, a piano competition for 10-13 year-olds.
 A BBC Midlands programme, repeated on the network, it ran for three seasons and was presented by musician and composer Steve Race.